Please click here for information on Shipping, Refunds, Privacy Policy, and Terms of Service.

 Do you ship overseas?

-Yes.
+Yes -- I ship everything overseas except for my print-on-demand products.
+(Those are currently available only for purchase in the United States.)
 All international shipments are sent via USPS first-class international mail (or Priority, depending on their weight) and are charged a higher shipping fee depending on the weight of items and the destination.
-International shipping fees have gone up in the past two years quite a bit.
+International shipping fees have gone up in the past three years quite a bit.
 Shipping fees are added automatically when you place your order.
 Once items leave the U.S. they are not able to be tracked past their last location here.
 It doesn't happen very often, but you may also be charged import taxes, customs fees, duties, or other charges by your home country when you receive the shipment; you are responsible for these.
 Unfortunately I can't control where, why, or how customs agents determine whether to charge you or not and, after shipping thousands of overseas packages through the years, there doesn't seem to be a lot of rhyme or reason to who gets charged.
 I mark all of my shipments "merchandise"; please don't ask me to mark them as gifts because it is illegal to do that, and I won't.

 Can I sell what I've made from your patterns or kits?